drbr/number-fractals/README.md

 # Number fractal visualizer

 This is a quick little React app I threw together to investigate how numbers are ordered when sorted alphabetically by their English spelling.
+The layout is not optimized at all – don't try to look at this on a phone!

 I also used it as an opportunity to experiment with a "plugin" architecture, to make the app more easily expandable/configurable.
 Hence, it would be easy to add more chart libraries or languages in the future.